aceisScope/GCP_DE_Notes/README.md

 ## [Cloud Firetore](https://cloud.google.com/firestore/) (NoSQL, like MongoDB)

 NoSQL document store.
 Realtime DB with mobile SDKs.
 SQL like query language.
 ACID transactions.
 Fully managed.
+Scales down to zero and up to several TB.

 Eventually consistent.
 Not for relational data but storing objects.